Equilibrium Propagation for Non-Conservative Systems: Numerical Experiments

 \subsection{Symmetric Initialization}

-We start by comparing AEP with standard EP and VF.
-All methods are initialized with an identical symmetric matrix $\bm{J}^\text{dyn}$.
-EP maintains this symmetry throughout training, while VF and AEP naturally induce asymmetry in $\bm{J}^\text{dyn}$.

-Since EP and VF already achieve strong performance on MNIST, the purpose of this experiment is to validate AEP and compare it against these baselines rather than outperform the state of the art.
+We start by comparing AsymEP with standard EP and VF.
+All algorithms are initialized with an identical symmetric matrix $\bm{J}^\text{dyn}$.
+EP maintains this symmetry throughout training, while VF and AsymEP induce asymmetry in $\bm{J}^\text{dyn}$.
+Since EP and VF already achieve strong performance on MNIST, the purpose of this experiment is to validate AsymEP and compare it against EP and VF rather than outperform the state of the art.

-Figure~\ref{fig:combined_results} compares the performance of the three algorithms as a function of the dimension of the hidden layer after $1$ and $20$ epochs.
-AEP consistently outperforms the baselines in accuracy, suggesting that it learns faster and better.
+Figure~\ref{fig:combined_results} compares the three algorithms as a function of hidden-layer dimension after 1 and 20 epochs.
+AsymEP consistently outperforms the baselines, suggesting it learns faster and better.

 Figure~\ref{fig:asy} studies the evolution of the asymmetry ratio $r_\text{str}$.
 The results are reported for $50$ hidden neurons.
 As expected, EP preserves the initial weight symmetry.
-In contrast, VF and AEP induce non-trivial evolution of $r_\text{str}$ following two distinct patterns, resulting in three distinct network configurations.
+In contrast, VF and AsymEP induce non-trivial evolution of $r_\text{str}$ following two distinct patterns, resulting in three distinct network configurations.
 A complementary figure is available in Appendix~\ref{sapp:symminit}.